-Value Engineering: Value engineering is a balance between cost and quality in order to achieve the desired function.
+It is a balance between cost and quality to achieve the desired function.
 Value Engineering (VE), also called:

-It is a powerful systematic methodology to optimize the cost performance & overcome the cost constraints
+It is a powerful systematic methodology to optimize cost performance & overcome cost constraints.

 Cost budgeting: Allocating the overall cost estimate to individual work items to establish a baseline for measuring performance.

 Cost control: Controlling changes to the project budget.

 Cost estimating: Developing an approximation or estimate of the costs of the resources needed to complete a project.

 Direct costs: It is the cost that can be directly related to producing the products and services of the project.

 Indirect costs: It is the cost that is not directly related to the products or services of the project but is indirectly related to performing the project.

 Life cycle costing: It considers the total cost of ownership, or development plus support costs, for a project.